kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/simple-routing.md

    ```

    {{< notice note >}}
    In this example, the authority header is specified alongside the public IP address of the Envoy proxy in the format X.X.X.X:80.
 If you wanted to provide the domain and port directly, such as with `store.example.com:80`, you still need to specify the authority header to avoid issues as Envoy uses the domain name and the port as the host header.
-Because `store.example.com:80` does not match `store.example.com`, you see the same error as if no domain wasa provided.
+Because `store.example.com:80` does not match `store.example.com`, you see the same error as if no domain was provided.
 You can avoid this error by specifying the authority header explicitly.
 If you cannot specify the authority header, you can update the domain match on the Virtual Service to use `store.example.com*` instead.
    {{< /notice >}}

 4. Create a self-signed TLS certificate for your domain.
 Note that self-signed certificates are not a recommended security practice for production.
 If you plan to use a gRPC app in production, create certificates that are signed by a trusted public or private certificate authority.